miklosme/papers/src/app/home.md

 Hold onto your neural networks, AI enthusiasts!
 We've got a fresh batch of groundbreaking research that's sure to spark your synapses.
 Let's dive right in!

 First up, we're revolutionizing healthcare with cognitive models!
+Researchers have discovered that [Instance-Based Learning Theory](https://papers-gjby0f8xm-miklos-megyes-projects.vercel.app/2408.16147) can supercharge LLM-based prediction of user engagement in public health programs.
+By mimicking human decision-making processes, these models outperform traditional time-series forecasters, offering more accurate predictions and smarter resource allocation.
+It's like giving your AI a dose of human intuition!

+But wait, there's more!
+We're taking collaboration to the next level with a [generic Consensus Planning Protocol](https://papers-gjby0f8xm-miklos-megyes-projects.vercel.app/2408.16462) that's breaking down barriers between AI agents.
+This game-changing algorithm allows LLMs and other AI systems to work together seamlessly, regardless of their individual quirks.
+It's the ultimate AI team-building exercise, folks!

+For those of you crunching numbers, we've got a treat!
+A new [decentralized algorithm](https://papers-gjby0f8xm-miklos-megyes-projects.vercel.app/2408.16424) is making waves in optimization problems.
+It's perfect for scenarios where multiple agents need to work together while maintaining their independence.
+Think of it as a mathematical democracy for your AI agents!

+Last but not least, we're tackling the age-old problem of aligning LLMs with rules, and we're doing it without human annotations!
+Enter [Iterative Graph Alignment](https://papers-gjby0f8xm-miklos-megyes-projects.vercel.app/2408.16667), a self-improvement method that's like sending your LLM to AI finishing school.
+Using a clever teacher-student model approach, this technique is showing impressive results in rule-based alignment.

+That's all for now, AI aficionados!
+Keep those algorithms humming, and we'll catch you on the next neural wave!

+# Daily Digest (August 30, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a fresh batch of groundbreaking research that's sure to spark your synapses.
+Let's dive right in!

+First up, we're revolutionizing healthcare with cognitive models!
 Researchers have discovered that [Instance-Based Learning Theory](https://arxiv.org/abs/2408.16147) can supercharge LLM-based prediction of user engagement in public health programs.
 By mimicking human decision-making processes, these models outperform traditional time-series forecasters, offering more accurate predictions of individual behavior dynamics.
 This could be a game-changer for personalized interventions in multi-agent AI systems!

 But wait, there's more!
 Ever wondered how LLM agents with different roles can play nice together?
 A new study introduces the [Consensus Planning Protocol](https://arxiv.org/abs/2408.16462), a groundbreaking method for coordinating decision-making across complex systems.
 This protocol allows agents with diverse interaction patterns to collaborate seamlessly, opening up new possibilities for integrating LLMs into existing AI ecosystems without costly rewrites.